TsLu1s/featransform/README.md

 <p align="center">
   <h2 align="center"> Featransform: Automated Feature Engineering Framework for Supervised Machine Learning
   <br>

 ## Framework Contextualization <a name = "ta"></a>

-The `Featransform` project constitutes an objective and integrated proposition to automate feature engineering through the integration of various approachs of input pattern recognition known in Machine Learning such as dimensionality reduction, anomaly detection, clustering approaches and datetime feature constrution.
-This package provides an ensemble of diverse applications of each specific approach, aggregating and generating them all as added engineered features based on the original input columns.
+The `Featransform` project constitutes an objective and modern proposition to automate feature engineering framework through the integration of various approachs of input pattern recognition known in Machine Learning such as dimensionality reduction, anomaly detection, clustering approaches and datetime feature constrution.
+Built with advanced design patterns and a modular architecture, it seamlessly orchestrates multiple feature engineering techniques including anomaly detection, clustering, dimensionality reduction, and temporal feature extraction—all optimized through intelligent validation-driven feature selection.

 In order to avoid generation of noisy data for predictive consumption, after the engineered features ensemble are concatenated with the original features, a backwards wrapper feature selection also known as backward elimination is implemented to iteratively remove features based on evaluation of relevance, maintaining only valuable columns available for future models performance improvement purposes.